laissez-faire-btc/safe-redaction/BIP.md

 **Further Redaction For A Redacted Transaction**

 It is not supported to apply a redaction to an already-redacted transaction.
-However, it is supported to have two redaction statements that specify the same transaction.
-In this way, a heavier redaction can replace a lighter one.
+However, it is supported to have two Redaction Statements that specify the same transaction.
+In this way, a heavier redaction can entirely replace a lighter one.
+The node operator has the option to apply either, or neither, but not both.

 **The Consensus Rule**